This is a quick reference for writing a basic personalised story. There are other types of sentences that can be used but this will get you started.

 - To learn how to deal with strong emotions

-Writing a social story
+Writing a personalised story

 It is important to set the focus of the story so you are clear what you want to change or what you want the story to achieve.
-For example below I heard of someone on a Facebook page wanted a social story to stop a young lad eating stuff off the floor.
+For example below I heard of someone on a Facebook page wanted a personalised story to stop a young lad eating stuff off the floor.
 The focus is to stop the child eating food off the floor.
 When you are sure what you are writing about then you can begin.
 Use first person where possible.